deczak/deczak_cms/README.md

 + Create, edit, delete user for backend
 + Create, edit, delete rights groups for backend users

 Due to the fact that I still have to rebuild a lot, I do without a corresponding documentation of the internal processes.
-No one washes his car when he knows it starts raining two hours later.

-I write it, although it should be clear, but better.
-This is an early version and a lot is missing.
+I write it, although it should be clear, but better: This is an early version and a lot is missing.
 Do not use this version in live stage.

 ## Planned functions and properties (provisional)